kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

     return shapely_ops.transform(transformer_to_25832.transform, geom)
 ```

 The `transform_wgs84_to_utm32N` function can transform any of [shapely](https://shapely.readthedocs.io/en/2.0.6/index.html)'s geometry types (Point, LineString, Polygon) from WGS84 (i.e. longitude and latitude) to the desired UTM32 (x, y) coordinates.
-Using this function applied applied on the geometries in `buildings_gdf` we can compile a a tabular **building overview** dataset, which consists of a set of buildings with following attributes:
+Using this function applied on the geometries in `buildings_gdf` we can compile a a tabular **building overview** dataset, which consists of a set of buildings with following attributes:

 - building ID
 - OSM way ID